ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-together until all the ditt
+ogether until all the ditt
 from the sugar rise to the top and
 ia skimmed off.
 Then pour it into
 a tub to cool, aad when cold pour